Michael McFadyen's Scuba Diving Web Site

 Dive shops, dive operators, publications and government departments cannot use anything without first seeking and receiving approval from Michael McFadyen.

-This web site has been wholly thought up, designed, constructed and funded by Michael McFadyen
+This web site has been wholly thought up, designed, constructed and funded for over 25 years by Michael McFadyen

 without any help from the Australian Dive Industry since 1996!